 Art and Craft workshops continue to feature strongly in the society’s programme of events and during the winter months the gallery has been frequently used as a venue for winter workshops run by the Cairngorms Learning Partnership, in a variety of disciplines from felt-making through pottery to Advanced Art.
 This partnership has recently been consolidated and CLP now administrate all of the SBSA’s workshops.
 Links have also been forged across the Atlantic with the Homecoming Exhibitions and workshops here and in Canada in 2014

 The society also has strong links with the Am Fasgadh Regeneration Project and we hope in future to be part of the creation of an arts and culture centre in Kingussie.

-This year the SBSA is celebrating its 20th anniversary, and the exhibition contains a special section for Founder Members, many of whom are still very active within the society.
-The committee spends a lot of time focusing on the building, and the exhibitions from High Life Highland, which still forms our major source of income.
+In 2015 the SBSA is celebrating its 20th anniversary, and the exhibition contained a special section for Founder Members, many of whom are still very active within the society.
+The committee spent a lot of time focusing on the building, and the exhibitions from High Life Highland, which still formed our major source of income.
 But our members are central to the society and this exhibition, as all the SBSA exhibitions have been, is a celebration of our community and members, and the diversity and sheer beauty of their work.

 Since 2016, the SBSA has become a registered Scottish Charity.
 The Highland Council funding which provided the ability to host Highlife Highland exhibitions was halved in 2017, and cut altogether for 2018, but the Trustees have successfully managed to cope with the funding loss by encouraging more hires – both of the main and small galleries, with hiring of the small gallery proving a better option for both society and members than the previous craft shop.
 Two month-long Highlife Highland exhibitions per year are still hosted, free of charge by the Society, with member exhibitions now annual features for a burgeoning photographic group and for textile-based art as well as the Summer Festival and Christmas Fair.